TESTARtool/TESTAR_dev/README.md

 CALL "C:<*PATH*>\2017\BuildTools\Common7\Tools\VsDevCmd.bat" -arch=x64

 It should be possible to build the project using the instructions provided in the next section

+#### Windows 7
+1. First you have to install .NET Framework 4.0 (you might have to remove the existing version, if you have a new version)
+2. Install Microsoft SDK 7.1
+3. Then follow the instructions for Win 10

 ### Gradle build